Keep your valuables safe

 Only book with a legal Tour Operator

-The best way to find out if you are dealing with a genuine company is to ask them if they are part of the American Society of Travel Agents (ASTA).
+The best way to find out if you are dealing with a genuine company is to ask them if they are part of the American Society of Travel Advisors (ASTA).
 This is the organization that verifies genuine operators worldwide.

 If you book with a company off the Internet which is not a legal Tour Operator, you could end up spending your day filling forms for the police.
 There is no risk for you other than a wasted day, but it could ruin your holiday.